 - Letter ten: Psychiatric

-Connie’s Lyme Disease Letter includes guidelines for a physician plus a sample letter.
+Connie’s Lyme Disease Letter – Written by a disability lawyer.
+Includes guidelines for a physician plus a sample letter.

 Tulip’s Chronic Fatigue Syndrome Letter – Tulip worked with her doctors to create this letter for her LTD appeal.